Fall 2024 applications are open and the deadline will be December 1, 2023.

-In the “Curriculum Vitae/Resume” section in the AY application upload a .pdf copy your CV.
+In the “Additional Materials” section in the Slate application upload a .pdf copy your CV in the CV/Resume field.
 A sample CV can be viewed here.

-In the “Statement of Purpose” section of the AY application, a research statement (2-3 pages) should be uploaded to the AY application.
+In the “Additional Materials” section of the Slate application, a research statement (2-3 pages) should be uploaded.
 It should be articulate and give evidence of a strong commitment to research.
 Please include the following information:

 - A description of your present academic interests and long-range career goals

 - A summary of previous experience including laboratory research

 - A description of your scientific interests and a list of faculty whose research interests are compatible with your own.
 (Although it is not essential to have specific research interests at this point, it is important that students admitted to the Program have several potential research advisors.
 Details about participating faculty can be found here).

 Enter the number of months of full-time research experience in the “Additional Materials” section.
 Research months or Person months is an important metric to demonstrate research experience.

 Part-time research experience should be converted into full months.
 Please visit the link below on how to calculate part time effort in to full time person months.